apollographql/router/.changesets/feat_key_relax_scanner_range.md

 subgraph response:
     - status_code

+It removes the`coprocessor.subgraph.all.response.uri` key (that was unused), with a migration.

 It also fixes a bug where a coprocessor operating at the `router_request` stage would fail to deserialize an empty body (which happens for GET requests).

 By [@o0ignition0o](https://github.com/o0ignition0o) in https://github.com/apollographql/router/pull/2863